The Holistic Sister’s Nutrition Tips For Easing Period Pain

 What are some signs someone has a hormone imbalance?

-Painful, heavy periods, PMS, PMDD, menstrual migraines, hot flushes, disturbed sleeps, low libido, absent or irregular periods, numerous miscarriages, difficulty losing weight, acne, hair loss, irritability
+Painful, heavy periods, PMS, PMDD, menstrual migraines, hot flushes, disturbed sleep, low libido, absent or irregular periods, numerous miscarriages, difficulty losing weight, acne, hair loss, irritability.

 What triggers hormonal imbalances?